-Ending your membership in Align Connect (HMO C-SNP) may be voluntary (your own choice) or involuntary (not your own choice):
+Ending your membership in Align Thrive (HMO I-SNP) may be voluntary (your own choice) or involuntary (not your own choice):

-- You might leave our plan because you have decided that you want to leave. - There are only certain times during the year, or certain situations, when you may voluntarily end your membership in the plan.
-Section 2 tells you when you can end your membership in the plan. - The process for voluntarily ending your membership varies depending on what type of new coverage you are choosing.
+- You might leave our plan because you have decided that you want to leave. - You can end your membership in the plan at any time.
+Section 2 tells you about the types of plans you can enroll in. - The process for voluntarily ending your membership varies depending on what type of new coverage you are choosing.
 Section 3 tells you how to end your membership in each situation. - There are also limited situations where you do not choose to leave, but we are required to end your membership.
 Section 5 tells you about situations when we must end your membership.